VSCode for React Native

 An opinionated list of extensions to get the most out of it

-A few weeks back one of the most experienced React Native developers I follow, Jani Eväkallio, published a great article about all the different tools Formidable started using this March for a new React Native app.
+A while back, one of the most experienced React Native developers I know, Jani Eväkallio, published a great article about all the different tools Formidable started using this last March for a new React Native app.

 That gave me the inspiration to dive head first into an issue I faced a lot since I started developing React Native: pick an IDE and correctly set it up — without ending up changing it every other month.
 As I mentioned in my previous article for React Native starters, finding the proper equipment is a fundamental part of starting on the right foot: so I decided to start fresh, follow my own suggestion and install Visual Studio Code.